Location

 The hospital facility is actively working with Queens Village to center the voices of patients with lived experiences.

-The hospital facility will participate in quarterly dialogue meetings with a facility-specific Queens Village Hospital Advisory Board with community representative and staff.
+The hospital facility will continue to host a Queens Village Hospital Advisory Board (QVHAB) in 2025.

-Pathways to Improvement i
+Pathways to Improvement Why It Matters

 Crafting strategies to improve maternal and infant health is essential for driving systemic change by enabling targeted interventions, fostering collaboration and engagement, facilitating learning and adaptation, and building momentum for sustained impact.
 It provides a structured approach to addressing complex systemic issues and achieving meaningful and lasting transformation.